Tisats/ObsidianProcessorProcessorPlugin/README.md

 ### ✨ Core Features

 * **One-Command Setup:** Get started in minutes.
 Paste your credentials from RightBrain and the plugin automatically configures itself and creates the required AI tasks in your project.
 * **Smart Recursive Mapping:** Start with a single company and automatically cascade searches through their subprocessors, building a deep dependency map.
-The search is "smart"—it uses a cache to avoid re-analyzing recent vendors and maps aliases to existing notes to prevent duplicates.
+The search is "smart"—it uses a cache to avoid re-analyzing recent vendors and maps aliases to existing notes to prevent duplicates. **Note:** this powerful feature can take a long time to complete.
+It is recommended to start with a mapping depth of 2 to avoid excessive processing time.
 * **Handle Difficult Sources:** Some subprocessor lists are buried in PDFs, hard-to-parse web pages, or not publicly available at all.
 The **`Manually Add Subprocessor List URL`** and **`Input Subprocessor List from Text`** features allow you to point the AI directly at a URL or simply paste the text to ensure nothing is missed.
 * **AI-Powered Verification & Extraction:** Uses RightBrain to verify if a URL is a genuine, current subprocessor list and then extracts the names of all third-party vendors and internal company affiliates.
 * **Automated Note Creation & Linking:** Creates a central, linked note for each processor and subprocessor.
 A processor's note lists its subprocessors; a subprocessor's note lists who it's "Used By."